clnsmth/PEP/peps/pep-1.md

 The [Ecological Metadata Language](https://eml.ecoinformatics.org/eml-ecological-metadata-language) (EML v2.2.0) offers a semantic annotation feature suitable for defining data replication, applicable to both entire data packages and specific data entities within a package.
 This proposal leverages this functionality alongside the [schema:sameAs](https://schema.org/sameAs) property to indicate replicated data resources.
 This approach aligns with [Science-On-Schema.Org](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md) conventions, promoting dataset discovery and interoperability.

+[Schema.org](https://schema.org/), a collaborative initiative led by Google, Microsoft, Yahoo, and Yandex, serves as a resource for creating and promoting standardized schemas for structured data on the web.
+In   2013, a schema specifically designed for the "[Dataset](https://schema.org/Dataset)" type was introduced.
+Recognizing the significant benefits of this initiative, the research community actively incorporates this markup within dataset landing pages hosted on various data repositories.
+This integration facilitates the harvesting and utilization of datasets by applications such as [Google's Dataset Search](https://datasetsearch.research.google.com/).
+However, the research community also acknowledged limitations in the level of detail provided by the initial Dataset Schema.
+To address this, extensions were subsequently developed through community projects such as the Earth Cube [p418Vocabulary](https://github.com/earthcubearchitecture-project418/p418Vocabulary?tab=readme-ov-file#about) and later by the [Science-On-Schema.Org](https://github.com/ESIPFed/science-on-schema.org) project.

+Presently, no viable alternatives to Schema.org exist, and its widespread adoption solidifies its position as the optimal solution for this proposal.
+By leveraging established standards and facilitating interoperability, this approach fosters a more efficient and interconnected research ecosystem.

 EML provides two locations to express `schema:sameAs` relationships through annotations, within a [DatasetType](https://eml.ecoinformatics.org/schema/eml-dataset_xsd#DatasetType), and an [EntityGroup](https://eml.ecoinformatics.org/schema/eml-entity_xsd.html#EntityGroup).